hammal/quadrature-leapfrog-simulations/README.md

 ./bash_scripts/parallel_simulation.sh
 python psd.py process
 ```
-Note that this requires the [GNU parallel] to be installed; see [Optional install](#optional-optional-install) Section.](#optional-optional-install).
+Note that this requires the [GNU parallel] to be installed; see [Optional install](#optional-optional-install) Section.
 Additionally, for parallel execution, take note of the
 ```python
 simset.concurrent_jobs = 48
 ```